Huevos revueltos con flor de sal de Menorca y salicornia

 2. Beat the eggs

-In a bowl, whisk the eggs with a pinch of ground black pepper and the tablespoon of cream until well combined.
-Do not add salt yet, as the fleur de sel is added at the end.
+In a bowl, beat the eggs with a pinch of ground black pepper and the tablespoon of cream until well combined.
+Do not add salt yet, as the sea salt is added at the end.

 3. Cook the eggs

-Just before the eggs are fully set, stir in the fresh samphire and mix for a few more seconds.
-Remove from the heat while the mixture is still slightly moist (they will finish cooking in the residual heat).
+Just before the eggs finish setting, add the fresh samphire and stir for a few more seconds.
+Remove from heat while the mixture is still slightly moist (it will finish cooking with the residual heat).

 5. Finish and serve

 Serve immediately.
-Add a touch of Menorcan fleur de sel, a drizzle of extra virgin olive oil, and, if desired, a pinch more black pepper.
+Add a touch of Menorca sea salt, a drizzle of extra virgin olive oil, and, if you like, a pinch more of black pepper on top.

-Dark chocolate mousse and spicy fleur de sel
+Dark chocolate mouse and spicy fleur de sel

 Next